UP: Another Jaunpur teacher charged with sexual misconduct, arrested

-Jaunpur: Days after a faculty member was suspended for seeking sexual favours form a girl student, another teacher of TD Law College in Uttar Pradesh's Jaunpur district has been arrested on the charges of sodomizing a minor boy in a locality of Line Bazar police station area, police said.
+Days after a faculty member was suspended for seeking sexual favours form a girl student, another teacher of TD Law College in Uttar Pradesh's Jaunpur district has been arrested on the charges of sodomising a minor boy in a locality of Line Bazar police station area, police said.

 Assistant Superintendent of Police (City), Jaunpur, Brajesh Kumar, said, "An FIR has been lodged against Santosh Singh on the charges of sodomising and also under sections of POCSO by Line Bazar cops.
 He has been arrested."